Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 # Exceptions in Java

-Exception Handling in Java is one of the effective means to handle runtime errors so that the regular flow of the application can be preserved.
+Exception Handling in Java is one of the most effective means of handling runtime errors so that the regular flow of the application can be preserved.
 Java Exception Handling is a mechanism to handle runtime errors such as ClassNotFoundException, IOException, SQLException, RemoteException, etc.

 ### What are Java Exceptions?
-In Java, Exception is an unwanted or unexpected event, which occurs during the execution of a program, i.e. at run time, that disrupts the normal flow of the program’s instructions.
+In Java, an Exception is an unwanted or unexpected event that occurs during the execution of a program, i.e. at run time, that disrupts the normal flow of the program’s instructions.
 Exceptions can be caught and handled by the program.
 When an exception occurs within a method, it creates an object.
 This object is called the exception object.
-It contains information about the exception, such as the name and description of the exception and the state of the program when the exception occurred.
+It contains information about the exception, such as the name and description of the exception, and the state of the program when the exception occurred.

-### Major reasons why an exception Occurs
+### Major reasons why an exception occurs

 - Invalid user input
 - Device failure
 - Loss of network connection